Joezo/atom-jshint/README.md

 Usage
 ===

-This package will run against your currently open file on save.
+This package will run against your currently open file as you type and when you save.

 Included features
 ===